tochalid/CarND-LaneLines-P1/writeup_template.md

 5. Hough algorithm to detect lines

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+TODO

 ![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings in this pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the car changes lane(s) and multiple line markings would cross the region of interest?
+Additional parameter tuning in Hough detection can be time-consuming.

-Another shortcoming could be ...
+Another shortcoming could be ...in general additional scenary eg. curves, hills, weather conditions, other cars, reflection could undermine the detection process in current configuration.

-### 3. Suggest possible improvements to your pipeline
+### 3. Two possible improvements to this pipeline with additional data and CNN technology

-A possible improvement would be to ...
+A possible improvement would be additional test data to further fine-tune parameters.

-Another potential improvement could be to ...
+Another potential improvement could be to utilize convolutional neural networks to learn the detection from bigger and more diverse image data.